ITR Filing Deadline Missed?

 How is your direct tax determined?

 The Indian Taxation System follows a fixed calculating method called Slab Rates.
 Your income tax is determined based on these income slab rates.
 This slab rate is subject to change from year to year.
 It is, however, calculated in accordance with the provisions provided under the Income Tax Act 1961.
-Presently we have two regime for taxation, i.e. New tax regime and Old tax regime.
+Presently, we have two regimes for taxation, i.e., New tax regime and the Old tax regime.
 A person can opt as per his/her requirement.

 These provisions are also subject to frequent updations under the supervision of the Indian Central Board of Direct Tax.
-The most popular form of direct tax includes Income Tax and Wealth Tax.
+The most popular forms of direct tax include Income Tax and Wealth Tax.

 Income tax slab rates for AY 2023-24 and AY 2024-25